-Property damage is part and parcel of working in construction.
-So, for protection against financial loss resulting from property damage, contractors need insurance.
+Property damage is part of working in construction.
+So, for protection against the resulting financial loss, contractors need insurance.
 Unfortunately, not all insurance is created equal.
-As a matter of fact, there is no one policy that will cover all the risks you find on a building project.
+As a matter of fact, not a single policy will cover all the risks you find on a building project.

 For this reason, you have to be careful when investing in insurance.
 In short: does the policy give you protection from property damage claims?

 Insurers design each of these policies to cover losses incurred from specific occurrences.
 So to adequately protect your business, you will usually require several policies.